 If you don’t have the time or in-house legal knowledge, consider hiring an attorney to walk you through it.
-But to start, we take a look at some of the big ticket items to look out for before signing on with a third party platform.
+But as a start, we break down some of the big ticket items to be aware of before signing on with a third party platform.

 Commission rates charged by third party platforms average anywhere between 15% to 30% per order.
 It’s a hefty toll for restaurants operating on slim margins, which brings the golden question – are the commission rates negotiable?